beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 ### Array.prototype.map

-`Array.prototype.map` is a function that takes a callback function and runs it over over each element in the array, returning a new array.
+`Array.prototype.map` is a function that takes a callback function and runs it over each element in the array, returning a new array.
 It's great for transforming the values of an array without mutating them.

 Let's say you have a shopping cart with some items.
 These items have a `quantity` and an `itemPrice`, but for presentational purposes, you want to show the total price.
 Mapping the `products` array to a new one and adding a `totalPrice` property is a perfect usage of the `map` function.